 What can parents do?

 Digital media has become an everyday element in the lives of children and teenagers.
-The media opens a new world full of possibilities and relationships that can be fascinating to be a part of.
-Unfortunately, some children have experienced uncomfortable things online, and sometimes this is not addressed enough at home.
+This opens a new world full of possibilities and relationships that can be fascinating to be a part of.
+Unfortunately, some children have experienced uncomfortable things online, and sometimes this is talked about enough at home.

 The best you can do to protect your child from digital abuse, online bullying, and inappropriate online communication is to speak to them about it, frankly and in simple terms.